obscurelyme/SDLVulkanRenderer/README.md

 cmake -P ./build/cmake_install.cmake
 ```

 You will then have the proper ICD files and dylibs located where they are required in order to run a Vulkan application on MacOS.
+This is required as Apple does not support Vulkan natively, and needs to leverage the MoltenVK loader at runtime, which will translate the Vulkan API calls to Metal API calls.
+On Windows and Linux, it is expected that the end user will user will have Vulkan installed at the system level by their GPU driver.

 Run cmake build using `cmake-tools` within VSCode.